 Why do we choose one personal alarm over another?
-There are a number of reasons for this, but our priority is to test what you will see in the shops.
-That means that sometimes we might not cover that one brand that has one model that's sold 100 units in Australia, and instead focus on the big brand models that you'll most likely see in the retailer.
-How do we know what's in retailers?
-We check current market figures to see what's selling well.
-We'll also include models that you've requested; if a lot of members want it, we're going to test it.
+There are a number of reasons for this, but our priority is to test what you'll see in the shops or prominently advertised in media, on TV or online.
+That means that sometimes we might not cover a product that has only sold a few units in Australia.

 Reception and tracking

-Our tester Scott O'Keefe undertook several extensive journeys to track each of the devices, testing their mobile network reception, GPS accessibility, and battery life to find which ones perform the best.
-Reception testing was conducted from a number of areas, including a shopping centre, normal house and a black-spot area.
+Our testers undertake several extensive journeys to track each of the devices, testing their mobile network reception, GPS accessibility, and battery life to find which ones perform the best.
+We test reception in a number of areas, including a shopping centre, a house and a black-spot area.

 Ease of use

 A good user manual is essential, and this is the first thing we look at.
 We also check whether each product has email and telephone support.
-If the device needs a SIM card to be inserted, we assess how easy this is to do, however most come with the SIM pre-installed.
+If the device needs a SIM card inserted, we assess how easy this is to do, however most devices come with the SIM pre-installed.

-- Reception and tracking (50%)
+- reception and tracking (50%)

-- Ease of use (50%)
+- ease of use (50%).